Ext-analogues of Branching laws: Preliminaries

-\begin{prop} For a $p$-adic Lie group $G$, and $H$ a closed subgroup of $G$, the restriction of any smooth projective representation of $G$ to $H$ is a projective object in the category of smooth representations of $H$. \end{prop}
+\begin{prop} Let $H$ be a closed subgroup of a $p$-adic Lie group $G$.
+Then, \begin{enumerate} \item The restriction of any smooth projective representation of $G$ to $H$ is a projective object in $\RR(H)$, and ${\Ind}_H^G U$ is an injective representation of $G$ for any injective representation $U$ of $H$.